avo-hq/docs/src/1.0/custom-tools.md

 ### Sidebar item

-The `_new_tool.html.erb` partial will be added to the `app/views/avo/sidebar/items` directory.
+The `_dashboard.html.erb` partial will be added to the `app/views/avo/sidebar/items` directory.
 All the files in this directory will be loaded by Avo and displayed in the sidebar.
 They are displayed in alphabetical order so you may change their name to reorder the items.

 ### Customize the sidebar

 If you want to further customize the sidebar partial you can [eject](./customization.html#eject-views) it and update it to your liking.
+We're planning on creating a better sidebar customization experience later this year.

 ## Add assets

-Please follow [this guide](./customization.html#bring-your-own-assets) to bring your own assets with your own asset pipeline.
+Please follow [this guide](./custom-asset-pipeline.html) to bring your own assets with your own asset pipeline.